 I know many in our community are concerned about the spread of the COVID-19 coronavirus.
 Our staff team will do our best to provide updates and direct constituents to reliable sources of information about preventative measures and public health advisories.

-Updates are available daily on the following websites:
+Updates Available Daily on the following websites:

-Information from Ontario’s Ministry of Health and Long Term Care
+Information from Ontario’s Ministry of Health and Long-Term Care

 Find out how to protect yourself, what to do if you’re sick, and how to recognize possible symptoms.
 Updated twice daily, in 30 languages.